Fellowships & Grants

 The Center welcomes in particular those projects that transcend narrow specialties and methodological issues of interest only within a specific academic discipline.
 Projects should involve fresh research-—in terms of both the overall field and the author’s previous work.
 It is essential that projects have relevance to public policy, and fellows should want, and be prepared, to interact with policymakers in Washington and with Wilson Center staff and other scholars who are working on similar issues.

 The Center accepts policy-relevant, non-advocacy fellowship proposals that address key challenges confronting the United States and the world.
-Priority will be given to proposals which align with the programmatic work of the Center.
+Priority will be given to proposals which align with the programmatic work of the Center and can result in work that reaches a broad audience.
 Within this framework, the Wilson Center supports projects that intersect with contemporary policy issues and provide the historical and/or cultural context for some of today’s significant public policy debates.

 While in residence, Fellows will be affiliated with regional and/or topical programs working on issues that dovetail with the Fellows’ projects.
 Program and project directors often collaborate with scholars in producing policy reports, op-eds, and other short written products and in designing seminars, conferences, and/or meetings related to scholars’ research.
 Fellows are required to give a Work-in-Progress presentation, an internal meeting where fellows can speak about their work, share ideas, and receive feedback from their peers.